Taking on Healthcare’s Greatest Challenges in 2023January 20, 2023

 TAG’s recovery audit provides insight into these KPIs and allows AP departments to break the metrics down by vendor, invoice source, and entity or department.

-A recovery audit can reveal a functional invoice and process or one filled with gaps resulting in payment errors.
+A recovery audit can reveal a functional process or one filled with gaps resulting in payment errors.
 Payment errors, like duplicates and overpayments, reveal process gaps and a lack of internal controls due to staff workarounds.

 Not only can a recovery audit provide insight into AP processes, but it also shines a light on the entire P2P process and gaps that may occur upstream.
 For example, AP may continue to process payments on a recurring contract for a service that is no longer being rendered or an expired contract at a higher cost.
 This indicates a communication or data entry gap between the supply chain, procurement, and AP.